exonum/exonum-doc/src/architecture/storage.md

 - Build a proof of existence for items at a specific contiguous index range

 !!! note
-    The `ProofListIndex` is *append-only*; it does not allow deleting specific values.
+    `ProofListIndex` is *append-only*; it does not allow deleting list items.
-    The only way to delete an item from the table is clearing the table.
+    The only way to delete an item from a `ProofListIndex` is clearing it.

+!!! summary "Implementation Details"
+    As with `ListIndex`, list items are stored with 8-byte keys.
+However, `ProofListIndex` also persists all intermediate nodes of the Merkle tree built on top of the list, in order to quickly build proofs and recalculate the Merkle tree after operations on the list.

 #### ProofMapIndex